Kamala Beach

 Kamala Beach or just Kamala (กมลา, [kā.mā.lāː]) refers to the beach and town on the west coast of Phuket, Thailand.
 It is one of the major tourist attractions in Phuket.

 Geography

-It is situated north of Patong, about 8 km, and at a distance of about half an hour from Phuket Airport via car.
+It is situated north of Patong, about 8 km, and at a distance of about 45 minutes from Phuket Airport via car.
 It has a long sandy curvy stretch of 3 km and usually a quiet atmosphere.

 2004 Tsunami

 On 26 December 2004, a tsunami wave caused by the Indian Ocean earthquake struck major west coast beaches of Phuket, and Kamala suffered severe damage.

-Covid-19's effect
+COVID-19's effect

-The Covid-19 Pandemic affected Phuket severely, including Kamala Beach.
+The COVID-19 Pandemic affected Phuket severely, including Kamala Beach.
 The quarantine majorly impacted country's tourism.
 The Minister of Tourism and Sports Phiphat Ratchakitprakarn, quoted "Phuket, Samui and Phi Phi -- among the first places to welcome inoculated tourists without quarantine before a wider national reopening -- are all smaller islands and will allow authorities to quickly curb movement if community transmission spikes.
-Proof of vaccination has been mandated to visit Phuket and other places.
+Proof of vaccination and negative COVID-19 infection by rapid antigen test was previously mandated to visit Phuket, however this requirement was removed on October 1, 2022.